-A report from the United States Geological Survey cited six natural asbestos deposits in Colorado, all occurring in the Rocky Mountains.
+A United States Geological Survey report cited six natural asbestos deposits in Colorado, all occurring in the Rocky Mountains.
 The sites contain asbestos, and its associated minerals, including aegirine, tremolite, quartz, vermiculite, chlorite, clay, and more.

 The natural deposits are located at several historic mining sites, including:

 - Salt Creek Vermiculite